neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 5 - Exploration/README.md

 # Lab 5 - Exploration
-Bloom is Neo4j's business intelligence (BI) tool.
-It's integrated into Neo4j Workspace.
+In this lab, we'll use Bloom, Neo4j's business intelligence (BI) tool, to explore our data.

 ## Exploration with Neo4j Bloom
 To open Bloom, go to the Neo4j Aura Console and click "Open" as in Lab 2.
 From there, make sure the "Explore" tab at the top is selected.

 ![](images/01-bloom.png)